16th Annual National Health Research Virtual Conference

 3. Instructions for Authors

-• Authors of research papers involving human or animals must submit copies of the relevant ethical approval letters.
+• Authors of research papers involving humans or animals must submit copies of the relevant ethical approval letters.

 • A cover letter must be submitted to indicate that all authors have agreed to the submission, and give their permission for the abstract to be published in the National Health Research Conference booklet.
 The cover letter should also indicate whether the authors have any conflicts of interest or financial incentive from the research presented in the abstract.